General Information for Graduate Students

 Please provide a copy of original transcripts written in your language and one translated into English for all grades, from all colleges and universities you have attended.

-An official report of TOEFL score must be a minimum of 550 written, 213 computer based, or 79 internet.
-The Department will also accept the scores from the International English Language Testing System (IELTS)–academic exam, or evidence of a degree from a U.S. university.
-The TOEFL and IELTS scores are valid for two years only.
-The Grain Science Graduate Program Committee prefers a minimum TOEFL score of 90, and a minimum score of 7 on the IELTS.
+An official report of TOEFL or IELTS score is required, or evidence of a degree from a U.S. university.
+The Grain Science Graduate Program Committee requires a minimum TOEFL score of 90, and a minimum score of 7 on the IELTS.
 We give preference to students with higher TOEFL scores and academic records.
-The TOEFL code is 31 and Institution code is 6334.